WHERE ARE YOU FROM?

 WHAT IS THE STORY BEHIND YOUR BLOGGER BEGINNING?

-I started my blog shortly after Adelaide had turned 2.5 and being a Montessori teacher, I could not find any methods that would help encourage or develop her early learning needs.
-I decided to build a space that would mimic a Montessori classroom filled with lessons for her needs.
+I started my blog shortly after Sweet A turned 2.5 and being a Montessori teacher, I could not find any methods that would help encourage or develop her early learning needs.
+I decided to build a space that would mimic a Montessori classroom filled with lessons for her needs in our home.

 WHAT IS YOUR GOAL IN HELPING YOUNG MOTHERS WITH YOUNG CHILDREN?